TIBCOSoftware/bw-tooling/bw5toCE/docs/portability-analysis.md

 ---

-#### Module Shared Variable — Non-DB Persistence
+#### Module Shared Variable — Must Be Backed by a Database
-**Trigger:** A `.moduleSharedVariable` shared resource file has `persistence` not set to `database` or `jdbc`.
+**Trigger:** A `.sharedVariable` / `.moduleSharedVariable` shared resource file has `multi-engine` set to `true` **and/or** `persistent` set to `true`.
+Variables that are neither multi-engine nor persistent are not flagged.

-**Why it warns:** Module Shared Variable with non-database persistence detected.
-File-based storage requires a PersistentVolumeClaim (PVC) and volume mount.
-For cross-instance sharing, switching to JDBC-based persistence is recommended to ensure consistency across replicas.
+**Why it warns:** A multi-engine and/or persistent Shared Variable requires a shared, durable store.
+In containers each replica is an independent pod with no shared in-memory state, and file-based storage is neither shared nor durable across replicas.
+Whether the variable is backed by a database is decided at deployment time and cannot be inferred from the EAR, so the warning is always raised for review.

-**Remediation:** Configure JDBC persistence in the shared variable resource definition, or add a PVC and volume mount if file-based storage must be retained.
+**Remediation:** Ensure the variable is backed by a database (JDBC) at deployment so its state stays consistent and persistent across instances; if single-instance scope is acceptable, set `replicaCount: 1`.

 ---